TDFlanley/Card-Game-War/README.md

 # Card-Game-War
-War Card Game
+A Game of War

-Welcome to the War Card Game project!
+Welcome to my War Card Game project!
 This is a simple card game application I created using Java and JavaFX.
 In the War Card Game, players compete to accumulate points based on the value of the cards they draw.
 Table of Contents